Are travel credit cards worth it?

 Types of consumers who benefit most from travel cards

 Travel rewards cards are ideal for consumers who have good credit and pay off their balance every month.
-Travel cards have higher interest rates than their cash back counterparts and the last thing you want is to earn rewards at a significant expense.
+Travel cards tend to have higher interest rates than many other credit cards and the last thing you want is to pay more in interest than you earn with rewards.

-If you’re not able to pay off your balance every month, you should consider cards that offer 0 percent intro APR.
+If you’re not able to pay off your balance every month, you may benefit more from cards that offer 0 percent intro APR on new purchases or balance transfers.
 These will allow you to carry a balance without paying interest for a specified period.

 Beyond this criteria, here’s a look at the types of consumers who benefit most from travel rewards cards:

 Frequent travelers will benefit most from travel credit cards.
-That’s because they have more opportunities to take advantage of the travel perks offered by these cards and tend to be more well-versed in maximizing points.
+That’s because they have more opportunities to maximize the travel perks and rewards.

-For example, the Hilton Honors American Express Aspire Credit Card carries a $450 annual fee but comes with an annual free weekend night award and top-tier Diamond status.
+Consider for example the co-branded Hilton Honors American Express Aspire Credit Card.
+It carries a $450 annual fee but comes with an annual free weekend night award and top-tier Diamond status.
 A frequent Hilton traveler would have no problem justifying the annual fee.
 They would likely get significant value out of the free night, complimentary breakfast, room upgrades and bonus points offered to Hilton Diamond members.

 Those who don’t travel often may not have as many opportunities to redeem the free weekend night for maximum value.
-In fact, loyalty programs count on this in order to stay profitable.
+In fact, loyalty programs often count on this to stay profitable.

 Small-business owners have a lot of expenses that can generate a significant stash of points with the right credit card.
-For example, the American Express® Business Gold Card earns 4X points on advertising and shipping.
+For example, the American Express® Business Gold Card earns 4X points on advertising and shipping (among other bonus categories).
 That can be quite lucrative if shipping and advertising are big spending categories for your business.

-The card has a $295 annual fee that might be hard to justify unless you have significant expenses in this category.
+The card has a $295 annual fee that might be hard to justify unless you have significant expenses in eligible categories.
 But you don’t have to pay high annual fees to benefit from travel rewards cards.
 For example, the Blue Business® Plus Credit Card from American Express has no annual fee but still earns 2X Membership Rewards points on all spending (up to $50,000 per year).
-A small business that maxes out the 2X bonus every year would earn 100,000 Membership Rewards points, worth about $2,000.
+A small business that maxes out the 2X bonus every year would earn 100,000 Membership Rewards points, worth about $2,000 in travel redemptions.
 Meanwhile, most cash back cards would generate about $1,000 in rewards for the same amount of spending.

 Big spenders can benefit substantially from travel credit cards, especially ones that offer annual spending bonuses.
 Travel cards offer generous incentives for substantial spending.
 Rewards range from airline and hotel elite status to free hotel nights and even companion passes.

 These perks can offer hundreds (or even thousands) of dollars in value every year.
 But juggling large amounts of spending across multiple travel cards can be challenging.
+You don’t want to sacrifice rewards value by accruing interest on a balance you can’t pay off or taking on a late payment fee.
 Setting up auto-pay and tracking spending on an app like Mint can help you keep things organized.

 Most valuable travel card benefits

-Travel credit cards often come with annual fees, but they offer valuable benefits that can make them worth having.
-These perks come in handy long after the card’s sign-up bonus is spent.
+Travel credit cards often come with annual fees, but they offer valuable benefits that can make them worth it.
+These perks come in handy long after you spend the card’s sign-up bonus.
 Here’s a look at the most valuable travel card benefits.

 Global Entry fee credit